 These flowered summer shorts?
 They belong to another person, one who lived in the South (and had to compete with the azaleas to get noticed).
-The '80s-era blazers with skirts from the John Malloy era?
+The '90s-era blazers with suited skirts?
 Another century, another career, another personality.

 To come to terms with the conundrum, balance the memories of the past with an encouraging glimpse of the future.

 Will the new hand-loomed jacket come to stand for a new career, an exciting new venture?
 Will this party dress eventually remind the wearer of many happy evenings with husband and friends?

 Reassure yourself!
 The new wardrobe, like the old, will acquire its own patina of memory and experience.